lisongxu/CSCE156-Project-DB/README.md

   * Delete Accounts (Bonus 5 points): Allow users to delete their current account.
 Ensure complete removal of user data, including username, password, visibility, and posts, from the database in the correct sequence.

   * Sorting Posts (Bonus 5 points): Allow users to choose how to sort the posts in the *Post Window*.
-In addition to the default ascending order of postTime, users can choose from the following addtional orderings: descending order of postTime, ascending or descending order of usernames of the posts.
+In addition to the default ascending order of postTime, users can choose from the following additional orderings: descending order of postTime, ascending or descending order of usernames of the posts.

   * Like Posts (Bonus 20 points):  Enable users to like and unlike posts visible to them.
 The like information should be visible to all users who can view the post.
 Design a new table or add a new attribute to existing tables, ensuring continued adherence to 3NF.